stolos/cli/README.md

 Authentication successful.
 ```

-#### `stolos projects create [OPTIONS] PROJECT_NAME`
-Create a new Stolos project.
+#### `stolos projects create [OPTIONS] STACK PROJECT_NAME` Create a new Stolos project

-#### Options:
 ```
+Options:
---stack TEXT       [Required] The Stack to use for your project --public-url TEXT  [Required] The public URL of your project --stolos-url TEXT  The URL of the Stolos server to use, if not the default --help             Show this message and exit.
+  --public-url TEXT  The public URL of your project, defaults to random hex --stolos-url TEXT  The URL of the Stolos server to use, if not the default --help             Show this message and exit.
 ```

 ##### Example
 ```
-$ stolos projects create --stack=sourcelair/stolos --public-url=example.stolos.io stolos
+$ stolos projects create sourcelair/stolos stolos
-Creating project "stolos"...
+Assigning random public URL "sourcelair-stolos-akalipetis-czimkp.akalipetis.sourcelair.stolos.io" Creating project "stolos"...
 Ok.
 Project "stolos" is ready!
 Change directory with "cd stolos" and run "stolos up" to launch it!
 ```